solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 kubectl apply --context $MGMT -f tracks/02-workspaces/workspace-settings-backend-apis-team.yaml
 ```

+The `WorkspaceSettings` custom resource lets each team define the services and gateways that they want other workspaces from other teams to be able to access.
+This way, you can control the discovery of services in your service mesh and enable each team to access only what they need.

+Each workspace can have only one workspace settings resource.

 ## Lab 6 - Expose the Online Boutique <a name="Lab-6"></a>

 ![Online Boutique ](images/expose-frontend.png)

+You use a virtual gateway to configure the Istio ingress gateway consistently across many clusters.
+Note the following settings.
+  * The virtual gateway selects the Istio ingress gateway workload by label, as well as name and namespace.
+  * The Ops team delegates incoming traffic to the Web team by adding an allowed route table to the Web team's workspace.
+This delegation works because you set up the Ops and Web workspaces to import and export correctly.

 1. Apply the VirtualGateway to define the listeners and hosts for `cluster1` ingress gateway.